 Charted the two percentages as a line chart such as the one depicted in Figure 4.
 These charts function like Lorenz curves that enable us to understand how crashes are unevenly distributed on the road network and how cumulative collision counts change as more centerline length is added to the high injury network.
 It provides a visual justification for the threshold of crashes chosen for inclusion in the HIN.
 Where the line slope changes sharply, this often indicates a point at which continuing to add segments to the network has diminishing returns in terms of capturing more crashes.

-Initially, a break point of 77.0% of all crashes on 11.4% of the network was chosen.
-After smoothing, the HIN includes 77.4% of all crashes occurring along 11.7% of the roadway network mileage.
-These HIN segments are therefore representing the highest potential return on investment for appropriate safety countermeasures, also known as a systemic safety analysis.
+Initially, a break point of 68% of all crashes on 16.5% of the network was chosen.
+After smoothing, the HIN includes 79% of all crashes on 16.8% of the network.